syncdstudy/syncdstudy.github.io/index.md

 ## Developer Guide

 ### Admin Tools
 Admins can monitor user activity, resolve issues, and ensure the space remains safe and supportive.
-Users can also contact admins to report inappropriate behavior.
+Users can also contact admins to report inappropriate behavior, ask for additional help/support, and provide feedback about the web application.

 Admins can:
+- Moderate sessions
 - Review user reports
-- Moderate sessions
-- Manage reward programs
+- Manage announcements for rewards

 **Mock-up Admin Page**
 <img src="img/AdminLeaderboard.PNG" alt="Mock-up Admin Page">